ankushjain358/developer-utilities/cloudformation-s3-cloudfront.md

 > Replace \ with ^ when running below multiline command in Windows.

 ### Method 1
+`aws cloudformation create-stack` is a fire-and-forget method.
+It does not wait for the stack operation to finish.
 ```bash
 aws cloudformation create-stack \
   --stack-name <stack-name> \